JAlcocerT/JAlcocerT/content/blog/dev-embed.md

 You can say that its OSS [ZenDesk](https://www.zendesk.com/service/): *You ask something via email and the CS team will handle it*

-However, while Chatwoot includes some CRM-like capabilities—such as managing and viewing customer profiles, conversation history, and team collaboration—it does not offer the depth of sales pipeline management, deal tracking, or marketing automation found in specialized CRM software like Salesforce or HubSpot.
+However, while Chatwoot includes **some CRM-like capabilities**—such as managing and viewing customer profiles, conversation history, and team collaboration—it does not offer the depth of sales pipeline management, deal tracking, or marketing automation found in specialized CRM software like Salesforce or HubSpot.

 > Chatwoot can integrate with actual CRM systems to synchronize customer data for a more complete workflow.

 > > Like to Odoo or [GHL some marketers use](https://jalcocert.github.io/JAlcocerT/software-for-marketing-agencies/#ghl)

 **Who is using chatwoot**?